-MARTA takes into account the entirety of a route's performance instead of focusing on a single standard.
-By evaluating all standards regularly over months of service, this analysis can more accurately reflect how a service is operating.
+Additionally, by evaluating all standards regularly over months of service, the analysis provides a more accurate picture of how a route or line is operating.
 Particularly with bus service, factors outside of MARTA's control such as congestion, construction, or road closures affect performance on individual days.
 Evaluation of service over time can provide a more complete and informed assessment of performance.